Profit and Loss Definition

 6. Calculating Depreciation

-Depreciation represents the reduction in value of a company’s assets due to wear & tear or other forms of obsolescence.
-The company’s assets include equipment, vehicles, and other physical things.
+Depreciation represents the reduction in value of a company’s assets due to wear and tear, as well as other forms of obsolescence.
+The company’s assets include equipment, vehicles, and other physical assets.
 It is recorded in the operating expense form, which reduces net profit and taxable income.

 7. Identifying the Operating Profit